fluentpython/orablog/idiomatic.rst

 Using ``while`` in the first example not only makes it more verbose, it also hides the intent of the loop.
 If a loop is intended to iterate over items in a sequence (or any iterable), using ``for`` makes that intent clear.

 Sometimes you do need a numeric index besides the current item on each iteration.
 That's why the ``enumerate`` built-in generator function exists.
-Here's how:
+Here's how it's used:

 ::

     s = 'Hello'
     for i, c in enumerate(s):
-        print(c)
+        print(i, '->', c)

-Together with tuple unpacking, the ``enumerate`` generator provides an elegant solution to retrieving indexes and items from any itereble -- while avoiding common off-by-one bugs when manually incrementing indexes.
+Together with tuple unpacking, the ``enumerate`` generator provides an elegant solution to retrieving indexes and items from any iterable -- while avoiding common off-by-one bugs when manually incrementing indexes.
+By the way, ``enumerate`` takes a second argument to set the starting index, useful when you need the item numbering to start at 1, instead of 0.

 Knowing all built-in functions is a good way to improve your Python fluency.
 Functions like ``enumerate`` and ``zip`` are designed to aid ``for`` loops, while others like ``all``, ``any`` and ``sum`` make explicit loops unnecessary.
 What these functions do is not rocket science, but your program will be harder to read if you code by hand the logic provided by them.